Co-Curricular & Extra-Curricular Programs

 Absences & Lates

 All parents must call the school, during school hours or leave a message on the attendance line 403-314-1449 ext #1 to report absences.
-The school checks all unexcused absences by phone.
+The school checks all unexcused absences.
 If your child will be away for a long period of time, due to a prolonged illness or a family holiday, please contact the school principal to make special arrangements.
 Students who arrive late in the morning or the afternoon must report to the office to sign in and will receive a late slip.
 Students who are frequently late may receive detentions as per our school attendance policy.

 Students leaving the school for appointments must report to the office and must be signed out by a parent or guardian before leaving, and then signed in upon their return.
 If a student is sick or injured, parents will be contacted by the office and arrangements will be made for pick up.